brndnmtthws/brndn-io/content/posts/analogue-joy/index.md

 These days I have to work hard to not get annoyed when in public spaces and seeing everyone glued to their phones.
 I just don't understand how people can walk around all day staring at screens rather than engaging with their surroundings or each other.
 I realize I'm the odd one, but I just don't get the point of being a person if you don't want to *be a person*.
 Do you exist, or are you just a receptacle for advertisements?
 I, for one, do *not* want to be an NPC.

 But judgment doesn't help anyone, including myself.
 The more constructive approach is to focus on intentionality—being deliberate about when, how, and why we use technology.
-These periods of conscious disconnection allow our overworked neural circuits to rest and recover, which is crucial for maintaining optimum cognitive efficiency and focus[^11].
+Time away from screens leaves me less frazzled and better able to hold a thought in my head[^11].

 Here's what's worked for me in finding more balance: